FAQ Travel Company. We hope to cover any questions you may have in this section. However, if you still have questions please contact us.

 The guests of Mayan Gateway benefit from some of the best package deals and prices of the region.
 Also we have seasonal promotions and special discounts for groups.
 Contact us for more information.

 In order to confirm the trip; we will ask you for a first payment.
 The percentage will depend on the type of tour chosen or you have customized with one of our agents.
 Due to the extensive organization involved with touring, a strict cancellation fee will be applicable to compensate for costs and lost revenue.
-The first payment to confirm any tour is NON REFUNDABLE.
+The first payment to confirm any tour is no refundable, however you may be able to reschedule your trip if you contact us with enough time in advance.

 We receive payments worldwide through Paypal, all Credit and debit cards, and Bank transfers.
 The medium changes depending on the client’s preference.
 These are the payment methods: